ShadmanIshraq/Predicting-Age-from-Microbiome-Data-Benchmarking-Multi-Source-Machine-Learning-Methods/README.md

 Data Preparation.R: Scripts for preprocessing the microbiome datasets, including data cleaning, transformation, and feature selection.
 Data Analysis.R: Exploratory and descriptive analysis of the datasets, including statistical summaries and visualization.
 Data Modeling.R: Implementation of machine learning models, hyperparameter tuning, and model evaluation using cross-validation techniques.

+### Dataset
+The dataset used in this project is the LifeLines DEEP dataset, sourced from the curatedMetagenomicData package.

+### References